-1. This Agenda item is meant for discussion only as the provision of Section 169(1) of the Act does not require a formal approval of the shareholders for the Audited Financial Statements.
+1. Item 1 of the Agenda is meant for discussion only as the provision of Section 340(1) of the Companies Act 2016 does not require a formal approval of the shareholders for the Audited Financial Statements.
 Hence, it will not be put forward for voting.
-2. The proposed Resolution No. 1, if passed, will re-appoint YBhg Tan Sri Dato' Seri Dr Ting Chew Peh, a person over the age of 70 years, as Director of the Company to hold office until the conclusion of the next AGM pursuant to Section 129(6) of the Act.
-The proposed Resolution shall take effect if passed by a majority of not less than three-fourths (3/4) of such members as being entitled to vote in person or, by proxy.
-3. Details of the Directors standing for re-appointment/re-election under Ordinary Resolutions 1, 2 and 3 are stated in the Profile of Directors on pages 4 to 5 of this Annual Report.
-Their securities holdings in the Company are stated on page 92 of this Annual Report.
+2. Details of the Directors standing for re-appointment/re-election under Ordinary Resolutions 1 and 2 are stated in the Profile of Directors on pages 4 to 5 of this Annual Report.
+Their securities holdings in the Company are stated on page 97 of this Annual Report.